athul-2003/HATE_SPEECH_DETECTION_INFOSYS_INTERNSHIP_OCT2024/M. Lakshmi Narayana Varma/README.md

    - Utilized TF-IDF (Term Frequency-Inverse Document Frequency) vectorization to convert text into numerical inputs for models.

 4. **Model Training & Evaluation**:
-   - Data was split into training ,testing and validation sets.
+   - Data was split into training, testing, and validation sets.
    - Trained several machine learning and deep learning models, evaluating their performance using precision, recall, F1-score, and accuracy.

 ## Models Used